 The life expectancy of a population largely depends on the income and standard of living within a country.
 Access to adequate health facilities also plays an important role in increasing the life expectancy of a nation’s population.
 In Asia, there is a considerable disparity between the average life expectancies of the developed and developing economies across the continent.
-For example, Japan and Singapore have the first and third highest life expectancies in the world, respectively, while Afghanistan and Pakistan have one of the lowest life expectancies globally.
+Japan has the highest life expectancy in Asia at 84.2 years.
+Afghanistan has the lowest life expectancy at 62.7 years.

-With an average life expectancy of 83.1 years, Singapore ranks third in terms of countries with the world's highest life expectancies.
-The average life expectancy of Singaporean females is 86.1 years (the second highest globally), and the figure for men is 80.1 years.
+With an average life expectancy of 82.9 years, Singapore ranks third in terms of countries with the world's highest life expectancies.
+The average life expectancy of Singaporean women is 85 years (the second highest globally), and the figure for men is 80 years.
 A World Health Organization (WHO) report claims Singapore spends the second highest in the world on health and medical science-related research, after South Korea.
 The nation's highly efficient road transport system ranks third globally in terms of the lowest mortality rate related to automobile accidents.
 The mortality rates in Singapore related to air pollution and cardiovascular diseases are also among the lowest in the world.

-South Korea has the fourth highest average life expectancy in Asia.
+South Korea has the third highest life expectancy in Asia.
 Research studies claim that South Korean women will have the highest life expectancy by 2030.
-It is believed that improvements in standard of living in South Korea have benefitted the health status of the population.
+It is believed that improvements in the standard of living in South Korea have benefitted the health status of the population.
 Better healthcare facilities and child nutrition have increased the longevity, and most citizens have access to adequate healthcare systems.
-In 2017, Numebo ranked South Korea as the world’s second best in terms of the quality of the healthcare system.
 Cancer treatments in the country have yielded extremely favorable results, and South Korea has one of the best cancer survival rates among members of the Organization for Economic Co-operation and Development (OECD).
 South Korea also has 9.56 beds per 1,000 of the population, which is the second highest of OECD nations.